 The evolutionary equations used in marine and certain types of estuarial modelling are called the shallow water equations.
 They are a vertically integrated version of Navier-Stokes mementum equations and the continuity equation which acts as a constraint condition.
 In addition initial and boundary conditions have to be fulfilled.
-The different assumptions involved Simulation of water circulation in the North Sea: C. A. Brebbia and P. W. Partridge are treated in detail elsewhere^{2,6}.
+The different assumptions involved are treated in detail elsewhere^{2.6}.
 The two shallow water momentum equations are: